robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 Here, `mse` stands for mean squared error, and `l1` referes to the standard mathematical jargon for mean absolute value (the L1 norm).

 ### NumPy Arrays and PyTorch Tensors
+We generally use PyTorch tensors over NumPy arrays because PyTorch tensors are GPU accelerated, which are critical for deep learning